brajrajnagar/neural-network-from-scratch/README.md

 ## Training the Neural Network
 Create a Training Loop in main.py: <br />

-Load and preprocess your dataset. <br />
+Load and preprocess your dataset.
-Initialize the neural network. <br />
+Initialize the neural network.
-Implement the training loop. <br />
+Implement the training loop.
-Print training progress. <br />
+Print training progress.

 ## Evaluate the Neural Network: